 Strokes

 Our medical malpractice team routinely appears in state and federal courts in the Baltimore and Washington D.C. regions, as well as jurisdictions inside and outside the State of Maryland, in the pursuit of just compensation for clients who have suffered undiagnosed or untreated strokes.
-Like all of medical malpractice work, we take these cases on a contingency basis, meaning that our office lays out the funds for the case in advance and our clients are only responsible for repaying those expenses upon the successful resolution of a case, whether it be via settlement, trial or on appeal.
-We understand that when people are victims of medical malpractice, the last thing they can usually afford to do is pay for attorney up front because there are so many other important financial considerations that are pressing.
-We therefore assume the risk of success and bet on ourselves that we will be successful on your behalf.
+Like all medical malpractice work, we take these cases on a contingency basis, meaning that our office funds the case expenses and only is paid if we recover money for the patient or their family.

 Client Reviews